 Prerequisite(s): none.
 (3-0; 3-0) ECON 201 Principles of Microeconomics (3, 3 sem. hrs.)
 A fundamental understanding of how economists view the world, how people make decisions, and how people interact with one another.
 Basic economic analysis of consumer behaviour, firms' production behaviour, and market equilibrium.
 Graphical analysis.
 Prerequisite(s): Second year standing or instructor's consent; knowledge of spreadsheet software.
-(3-0; 3-0) ECON 230 Introduction to International Development (3 sem. hrs.)
+(3-0; 3-0) ECON 202 Principles of Macroeconomics (3, 3 sem. hrs.)
+Basic lessons of macroeconomics, where the economic growth and economic fluctuations are studied.
+Issues such as GDP, CPI are discussed.
+Long-run trend and causes of economic growth rate, unemployment rate and inflation rate are examined.
+This course also covers short-run fluctuations of an economy around the long-run trend; government responses to the short-run fluctuation of an economy, namely monetary and fiscal policy; and exchange rate, current account, and capital flights in an open economy context.
+Prerequisite(s): ECON 201; (3-0; 3-0) ECON 230 Introduction to International Development (3 sem. hrs.)
 This course provides an introduction to the field of international development through an overview of the many issues and challenges relating to economic disparity among people of various nations.
 Students engage in the exploration of responses to these situations.
 The course is open to students from all disciplines.
 Prerequisite(s): None.
 (3-0 or 3-0) ECON 275 Business Statistics (3 sem. hrs.)
 Statistical tools and knowledge necessary for success in business endeavours.
 Descriptive statistics, probability (with discrete and continuous distributions), hypothesis testing, regression, and ANOVA.
 Students learn theory behind the methods and primarily use spreadsheets as tools for solving advanced problems.
 Cross-listed: BUSI 275.

 Prerequisite(s): BUSI/ECON 176; or

 instructor's consent.
 (3-0; 3-0)

 ECON 301 Managerial Economics (3 sem. hrs.)

 The main principles and techniques of price theory and its practical applications.
 Major topics include: price, production and distribution theories, the theory of the firm, risk and uncertainty, game theory, and transaction costs.

 New developments and/or approaches to microeconomics analysis.

 Cross-listed: BUSI 301.